brycesimm/Capstone-Project/README.md

 yielded.
 It also contains conditional formatting to highlight positive/negative changes in accuracy over the baseline implementation, and highlights the most positive and most negative tests.

-Additionally you will find the PDF document of the technical paper (IEEE format) I submitted at the conclusion of the capstone course, and it sums up my objective, methods, and results in greater detail.
+Additionally you will find the PDF document of the technical paper (IEEE format) and PowerPoint presentation I submitted at the conclusion of the capstone course, and they sum up my objective, methods, and results in greater detail.